metal-stack/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SupportedDate defines the time at which this version will be classified as supported.
+<p>SupportedDate defines the time at which this version will be classified as supported (overwriting the actual classification value).
 Requires classification field to be specified as &ldquo;planned&rdquo; or &ldquo;preview&rdquo;.</p>
 </td>
 </tr>
 <tr>